-- 1. Smoking and the use of E-Cig's are NOT allowed in the Curling Club at any time. - 2.
-The Rochester Curling Club plays under the rules of the United States Curling Association.

-- 3. All curlers should appear on the ice wearing a gripper on each foot or curling shoes. - 4.
+- 1. Smoking and the use of E-Cig's/vapes are NOT allowed in the Curling Club at any time. - 2.
+The Rochester Curling Club plays under the rules of the United States Curling Association. - 3.
+All curlers should appear on the ice wearing a gripper on each foot or curling shoes. - 4.
 Step-on sliders are not allowed in league play.
 Only curling shoes and strap-on sliders may be used. - 5.
 In delivering a stone, once you cross the tee line the stone is in play and you may not return to the hack for another delivery. - 6.
-If you are sweeping and you burn a stone (i.e. touch the stone with your broom, foot or any part of your body or clothing) immediately remove the stone from play unless the stone has past the far hog line.
-A stone burned passed the far hog line may be removed from play by the opposing skip. - 7.
+If you are sweeping and you burn a stone (i.e. touch the stone with your broom, foot or any part of your body or clothing) immediately remove the stone from play unless the stone has passed the far hog line.
+A stone burned past the far hog line should be allowed to play out and may be removed from play at the discretion of the opposing skip. - 7.
 A stone may be measured only visually until the last stone of the end has come to rest, except to determine if a stone is in play or, prior to playing the second, third, fourth, or fifth stone of an end, to determine if a stone is in the Free Guard Zone.
 The measuring device should be used only by the vice skip or neutral referee.
 No object such as a hat, glove, broom etc. should be placed on a stone to identify it for measurement. - 8.
 Only the vice-skips should be in the house when the score for an end is being decided.
 Only they decide the score and post it on the scoreboard. - 9.
 It is everyone's responsibility to keep their sheet of ice clean and free of dirt, lint, etc. However, it is unlawful to remove any foreign object from beneath a moving stone or from one that has come to rest. - 10.
-If any stone in question is moved before the agreement by both vice skips then the team moving the stone is assumed to have lost the measurement. - 11.
-The toss of a coin by the vice skips will determine position (first or last stone) and color of stones played.
-Winner of the coin toss selects either First or Last stone or Color of stone.
-Loser of the coin toss has remaining choice (position or color). - 12.
+If any stone in question is moved before the agreement by both vice skips then the team moving the stone is assumed to have lost the measurement.

+- 11. A coin toss by the vice skips will determine position (first or last stone) and color of stones played.
+Winner of the coin toss selects either first or last stone or color of stone.
+Loser of the coin toss has the remaining choice (position or color). - 12.
 Disputes not settled between skips should be referred to the league drawmaster or draw chairperson. - 13.
-After a match, the winning team is responsible for sweeping the ice and buying your opponent the first beverage. - 14.
+After a game, the winning team is responsible for sweeping the ice and buying your opponent the first beverage. - 14.
 After the game, adjourn to one of the tables in the warm room for a beverage and some friendly conversation with your rink mates and the opposing rink. - 15.
 Beverages are allowed in the ice shed but NOT on the ice.
 No glass containers are allowed in the ice shed.
 Beverages must be kept on the shelves on the warm room end of the ice shed.